asreview-ftm-hackathon/Visualization_VOSViewer_Mail_Domains/README.md

 The resulting network visualization can be exported as JSON object again (including all information for layout and clustering) and as static image.
 Both are stored in the folder `output` as  `VOSviewer-network_linlog_3_1.json` and `VOSviewer-screenshot_linlog_3_1.png`, respectively.

-For the network visualization shown here, the following settings were used:
+For the network visualization shown here (overview and detail image), the following settings were used:
 (all other settings, including advanced settings, were used as default)

 - **Scale**: 0.7